EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ### Next-steps / Issues
 **Next steps:**
-1. create rosenpass containers with network setting set to host on the switches (checked)
-2. observe if routes will be created on the host machine as well (checked)
-3. test connection between switches via VPN (checked)
-4. Find a way to route the traffic over the VPN for the VLAN of the clients (PoC in progress)
-   1. presumably in the leaf spines add default route to route all traffic via the VPN to the Spine, then it should be handled further correctly i assume
-   2. default route and other routes did not work...
-   3. find another way ? or setup wrong ?
-5. Create VLAN and DHCP in the spine/leafs (check)
-   1. create dhcp server in container (check)
-   2. create vlan in spine (check)
-      1. make ports to switchport (check)
-   3. leaf switch: (check)
-      1. make ports to switchport
-      2. create VLAN
-      3. assigne keine IP ?
-   4. connect to kali on eth0 (check)
+- fix DHCP issue
+- Present current progress
+- add to documentation the behaviour on shutdowns + recommendation to use a volume

 **Current Issues:**

-**Roadmap:**
-  - gns3 setup dhcp
-  - e2e test
+DHCP server on spine does not assign IP to leafs **Roadmap:**
   - refresh information in dockerhub readme
   - if time remains:
     - Allow for bringing own keys for client/server
       - use volume to copy files to or from container
       - if container on startup notices keys there -> then dont create
     - hardware switch usage
-    - container shutdown handling --> how to reconnect to the same VPN without additional config ? --> after shutdopwn the container seem to restablish the routes/interfaces etc. so the conection flow is possible again ootb!
+    - container shutdown handling --> how to reconnect to the same VPN without additional config ? --> after shutdopwn the container seem to restablish the routes/interfaces etc. so the conection flow is possible again ootb! --> in documentation with that
     - REST service for kex